Cost of Owning an Italian Greyhound

 Veterinary Care Schedule for Italian Greyhounds

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Italian Greyhound.
-Here is the recommended schedule:
+Below is a general framework.

 Cost of Italian Greyhound Ownership